 Campbellsville University School of Nursing provides education to students seeking entry into the nursing profession as a Licensed Practical Nurse.
 Upon successful completion of the curriculum requirements, students will become Licensed Practical Nurses “LPN” by successfully passing the NCLEX-PN® exam.
 LPNs are valued in the healthcare community and can serve in many diverse roles.
-Within 3 semesters you will be a working professional within primary care clinics, acute care hospitals, long-term care facilities, and more!
+Within three semesters, you will be a working professional within primary care clinics, acute care hospitals, long-term care facilities, and more!

-The mission of the Practical Nursing program at Campbellsville University is to motivate students to apply clinical judgment and critical thinking skills acquired through knowledge and experience.
-Our nursing students and graduates will uphold the dignity, respect, and culturally diverse values of all persons, lead and empower others through Christian service, and promote health through innovative and holistic care.
+The mission of the Practical Nursing Program at Campbellsville University is to motivate students to think critically through knowledge and experience.
+Our nursing students and graduates will value diverse perspectives, lead, and empower others through Christian service, and promote health through innovative holistic care.

 Licensed Practical Nurses provide services such as medication and treatment administration, obtaining vital signs, supervision of nurse aides and ancillary personnel, and development of medical histories.
-Contact the Campbellsville University School of Nursing to learn more about our nursing programs and how to prepare for a rewarding career in nursing.
+Contact the Campbellsville University School of Nursing to learn more about our nursing program and how to prepare for a rewarding career in nursing.
 You can realize your dream of becoming an LPN by calling today!